slackapi/node-slack-sdk/docs/_packages/web_api.md

 ### Initialize the client

 The package exports a `WebClient` class.
 All you need to do is instantiate it, and you're ready to go.
-You'll typically initialize it with a `token`, so that you don't have to use the token each time you call a method.
+You'll typically initialize it with a `token`, so that you don't have to provide the token each time you call a method.
 A token usually begins with `xoxb` or `xoxp`.
 You get them from each workspace an app is installed onto.
 The app configuration pages help you get your first token for your development workspace.